gicentre/scrc/docs/correlation/correlation.md

 #### Make Space to Reduce Occlusion

+<div class="img">

+![](img/scrc.NHSBoard.grid.png)
+</div>

 I'd transform this to a semi-spatial grid.
 This lays the NHS boards out to retain some aspects of distance, topology and direction.
 NHR boards that are further north tend to be at the top, those that are further east tend to be over on the right.
 Those that are neighbours tend to be next to each other.

 Importantly it uses gaps to represent and remind us about real geographical barriers, such as large stretches of water.
 We can learn this shape and relate it to the geography of Scotland.

+<div style="clear:both"></div>

 <div class="img">

-![](img/scrc.NHSBoard.grid.png)
+![](img/scrc.NHSBoard.correlation80.grid.flow.uni.png)
 </div>

 Let's add those unidirectional flows.

-<div class="img">

-![](img/scrc.NHSBoard.correlation80.grid.flow.uni.png)
-</div>

 We still have a mess, much like the _chord diagram_, with slightly thinner lines from Shetland?
 Maybe?